-Beto O’Rourke Is Running for President
+Beto O'Rourke is running for president

 His previous opponents have hit him hard for his support of a controversial downtown redevelopment plan pushed by his father-in-law while he was in the city council.
 Here’s the full backstory on that.

 He’s from the border.
-I mean, yes, duh, El Paso is on the border, but more than perhaps any other candidate—certainly more than Elizabeth Warren or Bernie Sanders—O’Rourke’s identity is rooted less in ideology than in a sense of place.
+I mean, yes, duh, El Paso is on the border.
+But more than perhaps any other candidate—certainly more than Elizabeth Warren or Bernie Sanders—O’Rourke’s identity is rooted less in ideology than in a sense of place.
 During his Senate campaign he ran hard against the wall and Trump’s border policies.
 And he first made a splash in national politics in 2009, when he used his city council perch to call for an end to the War on Drugs, later publishing a book to make the case in full.

 He lost his last race.
 But don’t overthink it.
 As I wrote last fall, he did so in a way that left Texas Democrats more energized than they’d been in years, broke fundraising models, and arguably created a whole new style of campaigning.
 That’s not a small thing; breaking the Republican dam in Texas is arguably the most significant thing you can do in Democratic politics short of being president.
 Which brings us to…

 He’s not running for Senate.
 But he still can.
 Senate Minority Leader Chuck Schumer—and many Texans—hoped he would finish what he started in 2018 by challenging Republican Sen. John Cornyn in 2020.
-But if things don’t work out in Iowa, he (and former Housing and Urban Development Julian Castro) has until November to change his mind before the window closes for good.
+But if things don’t work out in Iowa, he (along with former Housing and Urban Development Julian Castro) has until November to change his mind before the window closes for good.